hzget/hzget.github.io/notes/english/abstract.md

 #### Text 2

-Animal rights misinformation confuse the public and threaten advances in health care.
+Animal rights misinformation confuses the public and threatens advances in health care.
 Scientists must communicate with the public and make clear the connection between animal research and health care.

+#### Text 3

+It talks about the monopoly on the rail industry, as well as the resulting rate discrimination against captive shippers.
+These shippers also worry about a round of huge rate increase because of the continuing acquisition.

 ## 2004